Golfing in Scotland

 For the first time, the Dornoch Firth Golf Pass brings together five of the Highland’s finest golf courses to offer an easy to book golf card for the visitor enabling great discounts to be taken throughout the year.

 With a £40 Dornoch Firth Golf Pass you receive 30% off when you play Brora, Golspie, Tain and Royal Dornoch’s Championship Links and Struie course.

 The card can be purchased at any of the courses involved as well as at many other attractions and from accommodation providers in the area.
 You can also visit our website and do it all from there.
 You then simply book your tee times direct with the golf club to receive your discount.
 Get your Dornoch Firth Golf pass here.

 The five golf courses in the Dornoch Firth Golf Pass provide their own unique challenges but together combine to offer a truly superb links golf experience.
 Here’s a brief introduction to what they offer:

 Par 69, 6156 Yards

-A traditional links course the club golfer, too, will derive equal pleasure and satisfaction from Brora’s 6110 yards.
+The club golfer, too, will derive equal pleasure and satisfaction from this traditional links course.